puppetlabs/puppet-docs/source/puppet/5.5/types/package.md

 <h3 id="package-description">Description</h3>

 Manage packages.
-There is a basic dichotomy in package support right now:  Some package types (e.g., yum and apt) can retrieve their own package files, while others (e.g., rpm and sun) cannot.
+There is a basic dichotomy in package support right now:  Some package types (such as yum and apt) can retrieve their own package files, while others (such as rpm and sun) cannot.
 For those package formats that cannot retrieve their own files, you can use the `source` parameter to point to the correct file.